 Puppy Class is for Humans Too!

-Going to puppy class isn’t just for the dogs — it’s a great place get feedback on your dog’s personality and temperament, learn about canine body language and how best to communicate with them, plus set them up for success as they navigate puppyhood.
+Going to puppy class isn't just for the dogs — it's a great place to get feedback on your dog's temperament, learn about canine body language, and how best to communicate with them.
+Plus, it will set them up for success as they navigate puppyhood.
 When choosing a puppy class, pick a trainer who you feel matches your learning style and understands how to communicate best with you and your family.
-The more you yourself understand dog behavior and training, the faster your puppy will learn and the easier your life will be!
-There’s nothing quite like the joy of connecting with your puppy and growing with them as they learn about the world, and a quality puppy class will not only support you in that journey, but ensure you enjoy yourself along the way.
+The more you understand dog behavior and training, the faster your puppy will learn, and the easier your life will be!
+There's nothing quite like the joy of connecting with your puppy and growing with them as they learn about the world.
+A quality puppy class will not only support you in that journey but ensure you enjoy yourself along the way.